 EDUCATIONAL GUIDE

-Paraquat Products and Brand Names, Including Gramoxone
+Paraquat Brand and Trade Names, From Gramoxone to Ortho

 Paraquat is the active ingredient in many different herbicide products, sold over the years under a range of brand and trade names.
 The best known is Gramoxone, but the same chemical has appeared in dozens of other formulations.
 This guide lists the products and brand names that have contained paraquat and explains how people identify which product was used in a past job.